mrvisscher/bw-functional/README.md

 `bw-functional` includes the following built-in allocation functions:

-* `manual_allocation`: Does allocation based on the "allocation" field of the Function.
+* `manual_allocation`: Does allocation based on the "allocation" field of the Product.
 Doesn't normalize by amount of production exchange.
 * `equal`: Splits burdens equally among all functional edges.

 You can also do property-based allocation by specifying the property label in the `allocation` field of the Process.